 Pine cones are a cost-effective solution that deter pests and decay slowly, saving you money in the long run.

 Also, be sure to properly grade the area and your patio to carry water away from your home’s foundation.
 This is one of the things that fail a home inspection.
+You might also consider reading about our 10 Cheap Simple Front Yard Landscaping Ideas.

 You’ll also want to be sure you put gravel and rebar in place to support your concrete patio and prevent it from cracking.